How Interior Design Can Transform Your Business

 Below are some ways interior designers can transform your business:

-2. Make people feel good in your space
+1. Make people feel good in your space – indulge a little

 Over the past few decades, we’ve made huge leaps in our understanding of our health, and what contributes to our wellbeing.

 Aside from satisfying their work-related needs, as a business owner, give your employees the chance to enjoy a little downtime together, when they want it.

 A little indulgence is good for the spirit

 One of the best ways to do that is to give them a little luxury and indulgence.
 Not only does it help them take more satisfying breaks, but it gives them a positive experience to associate with the workplace, which can, in turn, make them a more loyal part of the team.
 Even simple additions like a John Street Beverage coffee machine to make a decent cup of coffee can have a wider ripple effect than you might think.